rogeriochaves/langstream/docs/docs/llms/open_ai_functions.md

 Notice how the output type of the chain is `Union[OpenAIChatDelta, WeatherReturn]`, this is because the chain now can return either a simple message reply, if the user says "hello, what's up" for example, or it may return a `WeatherReturn` because they user has asked about the weather and therefore called the function.
 The return types get wired up automatically by the type system so you get no surprises of what things you are possibly getting back from the chain.

-Now, to go one step beyond, not necessarily you function has to return simple values, you can also call other chains from it, so effectively one LLM is calling the other, directly! 🤯 Check out this example:
+Now, to go one step beyond, not necessarily you function has to return simple values, you can also call other chains from it, so effectively one LLM is calling the other! 🤯 Check out this example:

 ```python
 from typing import TypedDict, Literal, Union